waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - ROCKY (Onix Lv 6), EGG (Cleffa Lv 5), XFDW (Meowth Lv 16), FRITTATA (Togepi Lv 5), SHUCKIE (Shuckle Lv 15).

 # Lessons Learned & Error Analysis
-- Tool Reliability: Custom tools for roamer tracking must handle the full sequence from overworld to overworld.
+- Tool Reliability: Custom tools for roamer tracking must handle the full sequence from overworld to overworld and reset the menu cursor.
 - Navigation: Paths are often wider than one tile.
 Analyze adjacent tiles before assuming a path is blocked.
 - Roamer Logic: Roamers only move when you change maps or battle them.
 Clearing wild encounters is safe.